-Now is when the roses have come into their full glory and many are gearing up for a second round of blooms.
-I have seen them showing off all over Berkeley, where every block seems to have at least several traffic-stopping displays.
+This is the time of year when the roses have come into their full glory.
+We see them showing off all over Berkeley, where every block seems to have at least several traffic-stopping displays.
 It’s also the time when many roses start to have problems with insects and disease, and people start calling the nursery for advice.

 - To prevent powdery mildew, spray every 10 days with a mixture of 2 tsp. baking soda plus 2 Tbs. horticultural oil per gallon of water.
 This also kills aphids and other insects.